almibe/ligature-http/README.md

 # ligatureLab
-A breadboard for linked data.
+*A breadboard for linked data.*

+LigatureLab is a web application that helps users work with Ligature's data model.

+## Running
+TODO